10 FREE Reading Center Websites in Upper Elementary

 www.cpalms.org/Public/search/Resource

-CPalms has a collection of free public resources students can use to practice reading comprehension skills.
+CPalms has free access and public resources students can use to practice reading comprehension skills.
 The site has a multitude of activities, resources, and website suggestions.
 I’ve found the most success by using the link above, navigating to my grade level, and choosing Original Student Tutorials.
 These require no login, and students can read the passages and answer questions on a variety of comprehension skills.
 Since this site is from Florida, the Florida Standards are included for each activity, but it’s very easy to read those and find the corresponding standards for your school.

 6. ReadWorks